The Beginner’s Guide to YouTube Marketing for Small Businesses

 As for the issue of video production, it’s not as difficult as it may seem to create marketing videos.
 You don’t need a huge budget and you don’t even need to make substantial investments in equipment – but we’ll discuss video production and all that it entails further on in this guide.

 So, the short of it: is YouTube the right solution for your business?
-Yes, in most cases.
+Yes, in most cases (the numbers don't lie).
 If you sell products, it’s a great way to showcase and promote them and all of their uses.
 If you’re a B2B company, it’s a great platform for expanding your reach and for generating more leads.

 Developing a YouTube marketing strategy